rsocket/rsocket/Protocol.md

 Specific Frame Types MAY contain an optional metadata header that provides metadata about a frame.
 This metadata header is between the Frame Header and any payload.

+Metadata Length MUST be less than or equal to the Frame Length minus the length of the Frame Header.
+If Metadata Length is greater than this value, the entire frame MUST be ignored.

 ```
      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1